Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

-\textbf{Craftax: Multiple paths experiment (\figref{fig:crafter})}.
-Inividual blocks had a unique map, where we placed $2$ train objects in distinct locations and then a test object visibly nearby $1$ of the train objects.
+\textbf{Craftax experiment (experiment 5)}.
+Individual blocks had a unique map (\extfigref{ext:craftax-envs}), where we placed $2$ train objects in distinct locations and then a test object visibly nearby $1$ of the train objects.
 Like in our JaxMaze experiments, we chose start and end positions such that there were two paths to the test object---where one overlapped with the optimal path to the train object and one that did not.
 To get maps with this property, we procedurally generated 100 worlds and manually chose from this set.
 To create this gap, we exploited that subjects cannot pass through lava or water and thus would have to go around, creating two paths to objects.
-Blocks were divided into a training segment where subjects learned $2$ training tasks from $\traintasks$ and \textit{subsequent} an evaluation segment where subjects were tested on $1$ evaluation task from $\testtasks$.
-We ran two conditions: one were subjects were told what task they would later be evaluated on and one where they weren't.
+Blocks were divided into a training segment where subjects learned $2$ training tasks from $\traintasks$ and a \textit{subsequent} evaluation segment where subjects were tested on $1$ evaluation task from $\testtasks$.
+We ran two conditions: one where subjects were told what task they would later be evaluated on and one where they were not.
 In each training episode, their starting location was chosen from $4$ possible locations.
-Subjects were told they'd get a bonus for completing evaluation tasks in under $20$ seconds.
+Subjects were told they would get a bonus for completing evaluation tasks in under $20$ seconds.